Executive Compensation Committee Charter

 I. Purpose

-The purpose of the Executive Compensation Committee (the “Committee”) of the Board of Trustees (the “Board”) of the Robert Wood Johnson Foundation (the “Foundation”) is to assist the Board in ensuring the reasonableness and appropriateness of the compensation paid to the president and chief executive officer and to the Chair of the Board of the Foundation.
+The purpose of the Executive Compensation Committee (the “Committee”) of the Board of Trustees (the “Board”) of the Robert Wood Johnson Foundation (the “Foundation”) is to assist the Board in ensuring the reasonableness and appropriateness of the compensation paid to the officers of the Foundation.

 II.
 Authority

-The Committee is charged with the annual review of the total compensation proposed for two positions: the president and chief executive officer and the Chair of the Board of the Foundation.
-Based on the results of its review, the Committee shall recommend compensation packages for the approval of the Board.
+The Committee is charged with the annual review of the total compensation proposed for all of the Foundation’s officers (other than the Chair of the Board).
+Based on the results of its review, the Committee shall recommend officers’ compensation packages for the approval of the Board.
+The Committee may also review annually the total compensation of the Foundation’s senior executives who are not officers of the corporation, but the approval of their compensation remains the responsibility of the president and chief executive officer (or a delegate).

 The Committee has the authority to retain, at the Foundation’s expense, special legal, accounting, compensation, or other consultants or experts it deems necessary for the performance of its duties.